SuperOfficeDocs/superoffice-docs/docs/ui/service-ui/blogic-screen-elements/element-table.md

 ### Config for immediate child elements

-You can set and position a labels, config vertical space, and config dynamic resizing (v.
+You can set and position a label, config vertical space, and config dynamic resizing (v.
 4.2.21/4.4.2) for each immediate child of the element table.

 | Setting                       | Description                                       |
 |:------------------------------|:--------------------------------------------------|